 These Rocky Road Bars have candy rocks in them instead of chocolate chips – which makes them literally ‘rocky’.

 I already told you a couple of weeks ago that we have moved on to Vietnam in our slow-travel adventure.
-We rented a small apartment for now but the no oven situation continues.
+We rented a small apartment for now, but the no oven saga continues.

 However, it is SOO HOT here in Saigon (Ho Chi Minh City) – baking wouldn’t really be a pleasure anyway.
-So the no-bake dessert streak continues.
+So, the no-bake dessert streak also continues.

-Do you know these chocolate candies that look like rocks?
+Do you know those chocolate candies that look like chocolate rocks?